Peggy Noonan’s World

 In fact I would also suggest we rethink discussing potential economic adjustments as being in a “progressive direction.”
 In the present context, “progressive” is too easily misconstrued as being synonymous with “socialist,” and we all know the immediate tar and feathering a nefarious word like “socialist” comes in for.

 Linguistic shorthand such as “progressive direction” or “economic revolution” can be helpful when trying to communicate.
 It can save time and bring the discussion to the crux of a matter more quickly.
-But such shorthand can also work against having a serious discussion.
+But such shorthand can also work against having a serious debate.

 It can encourage the listener/reader to fall back on familiar, pre-established positions, and continue assuming he or she already knows all about what’s being presented for consideration.